davide97l/gpx-distance-modifier/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/davide97l/gpx-distance-modifier/main)

 👉 Has it ever happened that your watch stopped or had ant malfunction during your workout, thus **losing part** of your activity?
-Or has it happened that due to bad GPS signal your watched recorded a **shorter distance** than your actual one? 🤔
+Or has it happened that due to bad GPS signal your watch recorded a **shorter distance** than your actual one? 🤔

 👉 Imagine that, after a maximal effort, you have just broken your 10km PB but your watch only recorded 9.8km, thus failing to register your record.
 How would you feel?
 Satisfied because you know you made it but probably a little disappointed because you can't show it 😥.